jemmy512/book-notes/CS/Modern Operating System.md

 In UNIX, a call to chdir by a thread always changes the working directory for other threads in its process, but never for threads in another process.

-When clone is used to create a new process that shares nothing with its creator, PID is set to a new value; otherwise, the task receives a new TID, but inherits the PID.
+When clone is used to create a new process that shares nothing with its creator, PID is set to a new value; otherwise, the task receives a new TID, but inherits the PID.P

 ### 10.3.4 Scheduling in Linux
 Linux distinguishes three classes of threads for scheduling purposes:
 1. Real-time FIFO.
 2. Real-time round robin.
 3. Timesharing.

+Real-time FIFO threads are the highest priority and are not preemptable except by a newly readied real-time FIFO thread with even higher priority.
+Real-time round-robin threads are the same as real-time FIFO threads except that they have time quanta associated with them, and are preemptable by the clock.

 Real-time threads have priority levels from 0 to 99, non-real-time threads have levels from 100 to 139.